[*]

 openMSX Daily Builds

 FiXato created a great web site which provides you with daily built binaries of openMSX.
 Very much recommended if you want to try out development versions of openMSX without compiling them yourself!
 Currently supporting Windows, macOS, Android and OpenDingux platforms.
+Unfortunately, the disk space seems to have run full and it no longer hosts recent builds.

 OpenMSX Control Plugin for Gedit